twincharged/atomic_arrays/README.md

     $ gem install atomic_arrays

 ## Usage
 This gem is very simple to use.
-After installing the gem, include it in your ActiveRecord-descended class.
+After bundling the gem, include it in your ActiveRecord-descended class.
 Example:
 ```ruby
 class User < ActiveRecord::Base
   include AtomicArrays